MarkHaoxiang/mvp-score-modelling/presentation.md

 We also briefly consider the results of the class-conditional generation for genders, which for simplicity of this investigation we pose as a binary classification problem.

 Both methods are clearly imperfect.
 The Tweedie-conditional generator seems to have less of an influence, keeping in line more with the unconditional model.
 Both methods successfully guide the model towards the correct class.
 There exists a limitation in both our method and the algorithm for noise-conditional classification: ie. we trained the two classifiers with different underlying architectures and weight balancing techniques.
-This could be improved on our part, but also reflects a key advantage of Tweedie classifier: it is far more easy to adapt/use existing work, such as the Mobilenet we used for the classifer, skipping the step of making it noise conditional.
+This could be improved on our part, but also reflects a key advantage of Tweedie classifier: it is far more easy to adapt/use existing work, such as the Mobilenet we used for the classifer, since it skips the step of making it noise conditional.

 <!-- skip  -->